The Ideal MCAT Study Schedule (1 Month | 2 Months | 3 Months | 4 Months | 6 Months)

 With two months of prep time, you can devote more study time to test content, though you’ll still want to prioritize test strategy, as strategy will likely have a greater influence on your score.

-If you have two months to study for the MCAT, we recommend signing up for our Superior Plan, which includes 25 hours of customized, 1:1 MCAT tutoring, as well as all of the prep materials you will need (e.g., content materials, full-length AAMC exams) to be successful.
+If you’re going with the two-month MCAT study plan, we recommend signing up for our Superior Plan, which includes 25 hours of customized, 1:1 MCAT tutoring, as well as all of the prep materials you will need (e.g., content materials, full-length AAMC exams) to be successful.

 During this 8-week period, we will: